aryagithubrit/meeting-intelligence-hub/README.md

 ---

-## 👨‍💻 About Me
+## About Me

-Hi,i am arya a btech undergrad in the trade electronics and communication..As a beginner in this field it was indeed very much difficult to handle too much of data together and coordinating them all together...however finnally managed to work it out.
+Hi, I'm Arya, a BTech undergraduate in Electronics and Communication Engineering.
+This project helped me explore full-stack development and AI integration, while also improving my problem-solving and debugging skills through real-world challenges.

 ---

 ##  Final Thought

-This started as a simple idea, but ended up becoming a full-stack system combining:
+This project evolved from a simple idea into a complete full-stack system combining:

-* backend logic
-* frontend experience
+- Backend development
+- Frontend design
-* AI integration
+- AI integration

-And a lot of debugging as always
+It reflects both technical learning and the ability to solve real-world problems through engineering.